 JVET-K0042 A study on the overlap in functionality between SAO and ALF [S. Sethuraman, Nijil K. (Ittiam)]

 This contribution provides a study report of disabling SAO in the presence of ALF to understand the coding loss, if any.
 The motivation is to understand the overlap in functionality between these two in-loop filtering stages with the aim to see whether SAO can be disabled when ALF is enabled so as to reduce the number of cascading in-loop filtering stages and thus reduce the internal memory needs.
 Since there have been some enhancements to SAO that have been proposed in CE2 experiments, three of the BDRATE improving enhancements have been included during the study.
 The study results show that the tool OFF BDRATE drop for this modified SAO averages 0.88% in luma under CTC, while the tool ON gain for SAO in the absence of ALF averages -2.0% in luma.
 The chroma BDRATE drops are higher (at ~3%).
 Since chroma ALF has only a single class, SAO seems to provide higher improvements in chroma than in luma.
-In informal visual evaluations that compared ALF-only against ALF+SAO based streams, the latter was seen to remove certain motion trail artifacts (due to the CTB level signaling), implying that SAO still provides perceivable visual quality improvements and additional efforts at improving ALF may be required before SAO can be dropped in the cascade of in-loop filtering stages.
+In informal visual evaluations that compared ALF-only against ALF+SAO based streams, the latter was seen to remove certain motion trail artifacts (due to the CTB level signalling), implying that SAO still provides perceivable visual quality improvements and additional efforts at improving ALF may be required before SAO can be dropped in the cascade of in-loop filtering stages.
 Also, other objective quality metrics need to be tried to see which one correlates better with the subjective visual quality in order to reduce the subjectivity in conclusions going forward.

 Interesting study – rate gains of SAO and ALF are partially interdependent, however the impact on visual quality justifies that each has its own benefit.